 David Rowe is Emeritus Professor of Cultural Research at ICS.
 David's research focus is Sociology of Culture; Cultural, Media, Sport and Leisure Studies.

 Professor Tim Rowse is a former Professorial Fellow in the School of Humanities and Communication Arts and is Emeritus Professor in the Institute for Culture and Society.
 Tim's research focus is Australian history - particularly the indigenous, colonial story; and twentieth century Australian history.

 Dr Adam Sargent is a Research Fellow in the Institute for Culture and Society.
 Trained in cultural anthropology, his research focuses on capitalist development, labor, infrastructure, and social inequality.
 His current research explores how the emergence of algorithmic credit-scoring systems is reshaping credit and livelihoods in India.

 Eric Sidoti is Vice-Chancellor’s Fellow and Adjunct Professor.
 His interest is in public policy driven by engaged research focusing on democracy, human rights and civil society with an emphasis on policy development in parliamentary democracy and democratic institutions.

-Amanda Third is a Professor at ICS and Co-Director of the Young and Resilient Strategic Research Initiative.
-Her research focuses on the socio-cultural dimensions of young people's technology use, with particular emphases on children's rights in the digital age, the intergenerational dynamics shaping technology practice, and vulnerable young people's technological engagements.
+Professor Third is also the Co-Director of the Young and Resilient Research Centre.
+Her research focuses on the socio-cultural dimensions of young people's technology use; on children's rights in the digital age; the intergenerational dynamics; and vulnerable young people's technological engagements.

 Dr Alexandra Wong is a Research Fellow at ICS.
 Alexandra's research focuses on three areas of interests: creative cities and cultural policies, migration and multiculturalism, urban studies and sustainable development.